Boot Firmware Overview

 Primary Boot Device

 The primary boot device is a QSPI device physically located on the Kria SOM.
-The necessary elements are packaged in a Zynq® UltraScale+™ MPSoC specific format and file captured as BOOT.BIN.
-The BOOT.BIN file contains the board-specific boot firmware that consists of the following elements:
+The necessary elements are packaged in an AMD Zynq™ UltraScale+ MPSoC specific format and file captured as BOOT.BIN.
+The BOOT.BIN file contains the board-specific boot firmware which consists of the following elements:

 • FSBL: First-stage boot-loader firmware